bazelbuild/rules_scala/README.md

 ```python
 scala_repl(name, deps, scalacopts, jvm_flags, scalac_jvm_flags, javac_jvm_flags)
 ```
-A scala repl allows you to add library dependendencies (not currently `scala_binary` targets) to generate a script to run which starts a REPL.
+A scala repl allows you to add library dependencies (not currently `scala_binary` targets) to generate a script to run which starts a REPL.
 Since `bazel run` closes stdin, it cannot be used to start the REPL.
 Instead, you use `bazel build` to build the script, then run that script as normal to start a REPL